 There is nothing more frustrating than having a faulty sewer line.
 The frustration comes with knowing that regular DIY plumbing tips would not resolve the problem and that you have to brace yourself for the inevitable expenses that comes with hiring a professional plumber.
 But have you ever thought of the signs to look out for that would suggest your sewer line may need replacement?
 This article provides you with five telltale signs that indicate you may have major sewer line issues.

 #1: Slow To Drain

-In every home you have a main water line which supplies water to the home and a sewer line which gets rid of waste to the septic tank or soakaway outside.
+In every home, you have a main water line which supplies water to the home and a sewer line that gets rid of waste to the septic tank or soakaway outside.
 Now if your main water line has issues, you may notice that the water wouldn't come out with as much pressure as it should, say in your shower.

 However, with the sewer line waste tends to drain at a slower than usual pace.
 If you try unclogging the drains using a plunger for example and yet the pace of the waste draining is still slow, then you may have a major blockage further down your sewer line.
 Do not attempt to rectify the problem yourself unless you are a qualified plumber.